 You are a pianist yourself, but you might get inspiration from other types of music as well?

 – Besides classical music, the answer is “sometimes”.
 I like to hear some ’60s music occasionally, as well as having some “guilty pleasures” on YouTube that should be kept secret.
 But in classical music, I actually prefer to listen to something other than piano music.
 It probably has something to do with hearing and working so much with the sound of the piano itself.
-The need is simply saturated when I sit down and listen to other types of music.
+The need is simply saturated when I sit down and listen to other music.
 I especially listen to vocal music: songs, opera, church music.
 Especially the cantatas of Bach.
 But of course I listen to piano music too, I should not pretend otherwise.
 Especially Svjatoslav Richter (1915-1997).
 I never get enough of his sound!

 Can you reveal something that you will be performing during the festival yourself?

 – Not too many disclosures before the program launch!
 But the Nordland Night’s sun calls for perhaps the most beautiful piano work written – the Goldberg variations by Johann Sebastian Bach – so we should probably find room for that.